sxg125/singularity/README.md

 build_container_cuda7.5.sh  cuda-7.5               cudnn-7.5-linux-x64-v5.1.tgz  links.sh
 cuda                     cuda_7.5.18_linux.run  install_cuda.sh               NVIDIA-Linux-x86_64-375.26.run
 ```
 Here, cuda-7.5 is the cuda installation directory created after the installation using cuda_7.5.18_linux.run. cuda directory contains cudnn libraries which are obtained after untarring cudnn-7.5-linux-x64-v5.1.tgz.
 You need to register in NVIDIA to download cudnn.
 You need to match the driver and cuda version appropriately if you are installing other version of cuda.
+So, modify the scripts accordingly.

 ### Installation
 Go to the tensorflow-gpu directory and run the script - build_container_cuda7.5.sh